satria-research/go-clarch/README.md

 If you come from PHP maybe you use var_dump(), if u from javasript maybe u use console.log(), in GO u can use fmt.Println() or u can use logging with log.Println().

 But if u don't know before, using debugger is awesome and helpful (If u use VS Code), u just go to debug and run the debugger.
 The config in .vscode in the project.
 Wanna try?
 Learn [here](https://medium.com/@slamflipstrom/debugging-with-visual-studio-code-857904a8a590)

+## 🐞 Error Monitoring

+preq: need account in sentry or glitchtip

+Get error early with error monitoring (before client report) with sentry or glitchtip (using same SDK but simplier).
+Create account and get DSN API and place to env.

+## ✅ Sonarqube

+preq: sonarqube server (use selfhost or saas with sonarcloud is up to you)

+Get confident with code quality in production, placing in jenkins pipeline (see Jenkinsfile).
+Get quality gate status, when something is bad the pipeline will be aborted.

+## 🔐 Vault

+preq: you must set vault server (use selfhost or saas is up to you), install extension in jenkins, install jq in your server.

+You may face the challenging of management env, the versioning, env mode, and security.
+Yeah, vault is the solution for this.
+See in jenkinsfile, vault is in pipeline will replacing your env with new from vault.
+The env in repo will be unused and ignore.

 ## 📚 References